HEXcube/HEXcube/README.md

 # Hi, I'm Rohan "HEXcube" Villoth

-I’m a UI/UX designer, open source enthusiast and former web developer.
-I work on web & mobile UI facelift, UX improvement, app wireframes, icon design, SVG, web animations, augmented reality (AR), and more.
-I'm interested in bleeding-edge developments in tech space, and contribute to open source projects in my free time.
+I’m a web developer/designer and UI/UX enthusiast, with experience working in both industry and community projects.
+I work on web & mobile UI facelift, UX improvement, app wireframes, icon design, SVG, web animations, augmented reality (AR) and more.
+I'm interested in bleeding-edge developments in tech space, and contribute to open source projects.

 Cube³ the Fun! :smiley: